Blog

 New Standards and Evolving Expectations

-A possible reason for the uptick in legal risk is the introduction of new and updated accessibility standards, many of which organizations are unaware of.
+A possible reason for the uptick in legal risk in recent years is the introduction of new and updated accessibility standards, many of which organizations are unaware of.
 For example, recent updates to Title II of the ADA require state and local government programs and services to make their online services and information accessible to individuals with disabilities.
 Additionally, Section 504 of the Rehabilitation Act has established the Web Content Accessibility Guidelines (WCAG) 2.1 Level AA as the accessibility standard for entities receiving federal funding, as determined by the Department of Health and Human Services.

 Increased Enforcement from the U.S. Department of Justice (DOJ)